hpaluch-pil/meta-pil_busybox/README.md

-Here is simple example how to customize Busybox of Yocto Project usin custom layer `meta-pil_busybox`.
+Here is simple example how to customize Busybox of Yocto Project using custom layer `meta-pil_busybox`.
 The customized version adds `lspci` command to `busybox`